top of page

 The Hedgehog's Quirky Vulnerabilities

-Hedgehogs, despite their spiny armor, are not invincible.
+Hedgehogs, despite their spiny armour, are not invincible.
 They face a variety of dangers, some of which might surprise you.

 Garden Hazards